mani5112/made/project/project-plan.md

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->

 I've Tesla's stock data from 2010 to 2020.
 And, Elon must tweets from 2010 to 2017.
 In this project, I would like to understand the impact of stock prices based on the elon must tweet

+Objectives: • Extraction of Tweets from Twitter and Tesla Stock data  • Sentiment analysis on Tweets about Musk. • Trends of the stock prices of Tesla based on the tweets during that time and emotional reaction of the crowd towards such tweets

 ## Datasources